capncapes/capncapes.github.io/_book_reviews/2023-01-22-hope-for-all-the-earth.md

   title: "Hope for All the Earth: Understanding the Story of the Old Testament",
   alt: "Hope for All the Earth, by Mitchell L. Chase" }
-tags: ["Christian", "theology", "Old Testament", "Christology"]
+tags: ["Christian", "theology", "Old Testament", "Christology", "nonfiction"]
+permalink: /book-reviews/hope-for-all-the-earth
 published: true
 ---